The above cartoon was produced by an anonymous cartoonist.

 11-11-07.
 I took a kayak ride through the area where I recently saw two huge gators.
 On the way up the channel, I inadvertently paddled right over one of them, which thrashed violently and gave the kayak a hard blow with its tail.
 The loud sound of the impact gave me the impression that gators must be very bony just beneath the hide.
 At about the same spot on the way back, a gator thrashed a few feet away and gave me a good splash.
 Those encounters really got the adrenalin flowing.

 11-12-07.
-Due to an upcoming conference, I'll be tied up in the office today and possibly one or two other days this week.
 Yesterday I noticed that someone cut two fallen trees that were blocking the waterway that goes to Tree 6.
 This will make it easier to get there by kayak.
 I have ordered a

 gear sled that will make it easier to get to Tree 5.
 The shortest route to that tree involves an hour walk through the swamp.
 When carrying the climbing gear, the extra weight causes my feet to sink much deeper into the mud, which turns the walk into a death march.
 I plan to spend more time in the tall trees now that it will be easier to get to them.